There is no shortage of weird and creepy Singaporean locations perfect for video games.

 During the Trump-Kim Summit of June 2018, some tabloids had great fun highlighting the fact that the venue of the summit i.e. Sentosa Island, was once a pirate haven.

-Yeah, where Universal Studios Singapore now stands was once called Pulau Blakang Mati, mati literally the Malay word for die/death.
-Supposedly, the small island was also infested by miasma and malaria-causing mosquitoes in the past.
-During WWII, a prisoner-of-war camp was situated here.
+Yeah, where Universal Studios Singapore now stands was once called Pulau Blakang Mati, mati, literally the Malay word for die/death.
+Supposedly, the small island was also previously heavy with miasma and infested with malaria-causing mosquitoes.
+During WWII, a prisoner-of-war camp was even situated here.

 At the same time, Blakang Mati was the site of Fort Siloso, a major British coastal battery before and during WWII.
 The restored fort is nowadays a museum and somewhat dull compared to the other more lively attractions of the island.
 Yet, take a stroll through its corridors and you will surely agree that this is one of the most unique attractions in Singapore.

 It’s like, what could be eerier than spartan tunnels that were once the last stronghold of desperate soldiers?
 Soldiers who were subsequently captured and imprisoned under horrific conditions for years?